robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 3. Add your ssh public keys

 ## Code review process
-1. Fork off [Juniper/contrail-controller] (github.com/Juniper/contrail-controller) into your private repo
+1. repo init, repo sync etc.
+2. cd controller (e.g.)
+3. git review -s
+       It asks for username.
+You must use the one setup in STEP USER step above (at review.opencontrail.org) If keys are correct, it setups a remote named gerrit in your git config git-hooks are setup to generate unique change-id with each commit
-2. Create a branch e.g. bugfix
+4. Create a branch e.g. git checkout -b bugfix github/master (tracking github/master at github.com/juniper/...)
-3. Make your changes
+5. Make your changes
-4. Commit
+6. Commit (This has to be done, after git review -s is successfully complete only)
-5. If necessary: apt-get -y install git-review (or yum -y install git-review)
+7. If necessary: apt-get -y install git-review (or yum -y install git-review)
+8. To backup your changes in your private repo (optional) Fork off [Juniper/contrail-controller] (github.com/Juniper/contrail-controller) into your private repo at github.com git remote-add <ur-private-repo>
+     git push <ur-private-repo> bugfix
-6. run "git review"
+9. run "git review"

 First time when you run "git review", it asks for the user name.
 Please use the same that you used in step USER above.
+But you should do "git review -s" first, which does the setup.

 If works correctly, a review entry is created in [review server](review.opencontrail.org) Jenkins jobs are run to verify your changes.
 Jenkins master can be accessed at [jenkins](jenkins.opencontrail.org)